elunna/nerfhack-changelog/README.md

 ## SHOP CHANGES
 **Lighting shops:**
 * Magic lamps are one notch rarer - down to 11.3% per game now overall (Spork)
-* Potions of oil have been eliminated from appearing.
-* Non-candle and non-lamp items have had their probabilities minimized.

 ## NEW ITEMS